 The Mursi live in the lower valley of the River Omo in southwestern Ethiopia and number around 10,000.
-When we launched Mursi Online in 2007, we said that its purpose was to correct the exoticised view of the Mursi found in guide books and travel articles.
+When we launched this website in 2007, we said that its purpose was to correct the exoticised view of the Mursi found in guide books and travel articles.
 It would do this by providing accurate and reliable information about Mursi history, culture and environment and about the pressures and challenges facing them and their neighbours today.
-We are confident that the website has indeed become a much-used resource for those wishing to learn about Mursi life and culture though we also recognise that much remains to be done, of course, to increase the range and depth of the information provided and we are working on this.
-The ‘new’ Mursi Online, for example, has a section on ‘Religion and Healing’.
-We have also added a section on ‘Change and Development', in recognition of the fact that the lives of the Mursi and their neighbours are going to be radically transformed over the next few years by the combined forces of state-sponsored development and global capitalism.
+We are confident that the website has indeed become a much-used resource for those wishing to learn about Mursi life and culture though we also recognise that much remains to be done to increase the range and depth of the information provided.
+Recently added sections, for example, include ‘Religion and Healing’ and ‘Change and Development'.

 There is overwhelming evidence, from Africa and around the world, that a scheme of this kind, however well intentioned, will not benefit the affected population unless it is accompanied, from the start, by a comprehensive programme of compensation, benefit sharing and livelihood reconstruction.
 Since no such programme has been put in place for the people of the Lower Omo, the future looks grim for the Mursi and their neighbours.
 This website will try to ensure that their story is told and their voices are heard and respected.